 In 1967 Michael married Linda.
 They had met playing snooker at the Farmer’s Arms in Highfield Road.
 The marriage lasted ten years, they lived at Mereside.
 The marriage ended in 1977 when Michael was imprisoned for eighteen months for burglary.
 While he was in prison Linda became pregnant by another man.
 Released from prison Michael took the news mildly and Linda and Michael remained friends.

-Michael had jobs involving driving: dry company and later driving for a taxi firm.
+Michael had jobs involving driving: working for a dry cleaning company and later driving for a taxi firm.
 While he was a driver for a laundry company he visited the Nursing Home in Seventh Avenue and the Guesthouse at Queens Promenade in Little Bispham.

 In 1974 the attack on Betty Morris took place.